YUNBLAK/AI_LSTM-PYTHON/README.md

 ###
 ###

-Most LSTM models provided on the Internet produce only one data value or don not provide the number of data we want.
+Most LSTM models provided on the Internet produce only one data value or do not provide the number of data we want.
 Therefore, I created a model that can output as many predicted values as we want.

     def main():